Two's Company (musical)

 With Davis bedridden due to exhaustion, the Broadway opening, scheduled for December 4, was postponed.
 The revue, directed by Jules Dassin and choreographed by Jerome Robbins, finally opened on December 15, 1952 at the Alvin Theatre, where it ran for 90 performances.
 In addition to Davis, the cast included David Burns, Nora Kaye, George S. Irving, Maria Karnilova, Tina Louise, Ellen Hanley, Stanley Prager, and Hiram Sherman, who won the Tony Award for Best Featured Actor in a Musical.
+Additionally, Florence Baum (later Florence Brooks, Dunay, then Weisgal) danced in the show.
+She would later go on to marry EGOT winner Mel Brooks, and had three children with him.

 Despite mostly unfavorable notices, the show played to sold-out houses.
 Davis continued to suffer from fatigue, but doctors could find no physical cause.
 When a wisdom tooth became inflamed, it was discovered she was suffering from osteomyelitis of the jaw, which required immediate surgery.
 With no hope of Davis returning in the near future, the producers opted to close the show, but not before Bette Davis's understudy Lenore Korman took over the role.
 But the production ended up losing $320,000 of the investment.
 There is an undocumented rumor that Bette Davis wanted no part of this musical and she had from the very beginning found a woman in the singing ensemble who had a most fabulous voice, to eventually take over the role after Davis feigned all her illness.
 The star's rehabilitation ultimately kept her unemployed for the next three years.
 That also was an unverified ruse that held that Davis simply took a break.

 The original cast recording is available on compact disc on the Sepia label.
 The compact disc release includes six bonus tracks not on the original cast LP record.